Reactions to the 2017 Catalan independence referendum: European Union

 The European Commission suggested that the Catalan independence referendum was "not legal" under Spanish law.
 It described the vote as an "internal matter" and suggested it would not heed calls to intervene.
 A spokesperson Margaritis Schinas said: "This is an internal matter for Spain that has to be dealt with in line with the constitutional order of Spain."
 It issued a statement that read: "We call on all relevant players to now move very swiftly from confrontation to dialogue.
 Violence can never be an instrument in politics.
 We trust the leadership of Prime Minister Mariano Rajoy to manage this difficult process in full respect of the Spanish Constitution and of the fundamental rights of citizens enshrined therein.
 Beyond purely legal aspects, the Commission believes that these are times for unity and stability, not divisiveness and fragmentation."

 President Donald Tusk later announced on Twitter that he had spoken with Rajoy and had called for a bid to find ways "to avoid further escalation and use of force."
 President of the European Parliament Antonio Tajani confirmed a debate.
 He wrote on Twitter: "I spoke to Mariano Rajoy.
 The European Parliament will debate on constitution, rule of law and fundamental rights in Spain in light of the events in Catalonia.".

-The Vice President of the European parliament Ramón Luis Valcárcel meanwhile described the referendum as "a coup against Europe" in a statement that read: "Today we have witnessed a nationalistic propaganda act, undemocratic; a coup attempt against Spanish democracy, and so a coup against Europe.
+The Vice President of the European Parliament, Ramón Luis Valcárcel, described the referendum as "a coup against Europe" in a statement that read: "Today we have witnessed a nationalistic propaganda act, undemocratic; a coup attempt against Spanish democracy, and so a coup against Europe.
 We are witnessing the first coup against democracy in the history of the European Union.
 A regional government is angling, in a unilateral, illegal and democratically deplorable manner, to secede from a member state.
 And [sic] in so doing, it is violating the fundamental rights of millions of citizens.
 Spain is an integral part of the EU, which respects and safeguards the national identities and constitutional structure of its member states.
 An attack on the constitution of one member state is therefore also an attack on the Union as a whole."
 The coup d'état claim was also shared by both Spanish MEP Carlos Iturgaiz and Ambassador to the UK Carlos Bastarreche.

 European Commission First Vice President Frans Timmermans told the European Parliament: "It is a duty for any government to uphold the rule of law, and this sometimes requires the proportionate use of force.
 Respect for the rule of law is not optional; it's fundamental."

 The Budget Commissioner Gunther Oettinger said "that the situation is very, very disturbing.
 A civil war is planned in the middle of Europe.
 One can only hope that a conversation will be made between Madrid and Barcelona soon."
 He added that the EU could only mediate talks "if asked."